 Libraries stored online remain associated with an account.
 To migrate your libraries to a different account, share the libraries with the different account.
 Then, in the other account, accept the sharing.

-To sync the settings, sign in to an app with your Adobe ID, sync settings, sign out, and then sign in with the Enterprise or Federated ID.
+To sync the settings, sign in to an app with your Adobe ID, sync settings, sign out.
+Then, sign in with the Enterprise or Federated ID.
 The latest settings on the desktop can then be synced to Creative Cloud using your Enterprise ID or Federated ID.

 Comments and versions associated with the files are not retained.
 Creative Cloud Market assets and Design Libraries data is also account-specific.
-You may need to download the assets again, and create Design Libraries.
+You can download the assets again, and create Design Libraries.

 Fonts cannot be transferred.
-When you switch account types, you’ll need to sync fonts again.
+When you switch account types, you can sync fonts again.
 However, your fonts are available to you if you switch storage locations within your organization.

 There is no direct way to migrate data from Behance.
 As a work-around, you can co-own the projects in the existing account with your new account.
 Optionally, sign in to your new account and remove the co-owner of your old account.
 The content migrates, but not the comments and followers associated with the old account.